SpockBauru/CSG_Terrain/README.md

 Unlike other systems **the terrain is molded purely with paths, not brushes or other 3D tools**.
 This forced simplicity allows to focus on what is important before finalizing in 3D software.

-CSGTerrain is based on 3D meshes, so it's compatible with Godot's Baked Global Illumination [(LightmapGI)](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/using_lightmap_gi.html) and can be exported to 3D softwares such as [Blender](https://www.blender.org/).
+CSG Terrain is based on 3D meshes that can be baked to make compatible with Godot's Baked Global Illumination [(LightmapGI)](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/using_lightmap_gi.html) and can be exported to 3D softwares such as [Blender](https://www.blender.org/).

 ## How does it work?
-When placing a CSGTerrain node, it will also place a Path3D in the middle and the terrain will follow it.
+When placing a CSG Terrain node, it will also place a Path3D in the middle and the terrain will follow it.

 This is the basic idea: You place paths, and the terrain follows.

-You can place as many Path3D nodes as needed.
+You can place several Path3D nodes as needed.

 ## The Path workflow